JavaScriptDude/zfslib/README.md

     # Load poolset.
+    # zfs properties can be queried here with: zfs_prop=['prop1','prop2',...]
-    # Properties can be queried here with: properties=['prop1','prop2',...]
+    # zpool properties can be queried here with: zpool_props=['prop1','prop2',...]
     # Default properties: name, creation
     # If get_mounts=True, mountpoint and mounted are also retrieved automatically
     # unlocking some functionality
-    # To see all available properties use: % zfs list -o foo
+    # To see all available properties use: % zfs list -o (-or-) % zpool list -o
     poolset = conn.load_poolset()

     # Load a pool by name